resize - set environment and terminal settings to current xterm window size

 resize [ -v | -u | -c ] [ -s [ row col ] ]

 Resize prints a shell command for setting the appropriate environment variables to indicate the current size of xterm window from which the command is run.
 Resize determines the command through several steps: o first, it finds the name of the user's shell program.
 It uses the SHELL variable if set, otherwise it uses the user's data from /etc/passwd. o then it decides whether to use Bourne shell syntax or C-Shell syn- tax.
 It uses a built-in table of known shells, which can be over- ridden by the -u and -c options. o then resize asks the operating system for the terminal settings.
 This is the same information which can be manipulated using stty. o then resize asks the terminal for its size in characters.
 Depend- ing on whether the "-s option is given, resize uses a different escape sequence to ask for this information. o at this point, resize attempts to update the terminal settings to reflect the terminal window's size in pixels: o if the -s option is used, resize then asks the terminal for its size in pixels. o otherwise, resize asks the operating system for the information and updates that after ensuring that the window's dimensions are a multiple of the character height and width. o in either case, the updated terminal settings are done using a different system call than used for stty. o then resize updates the terminal settings to reflect any altered values such as its size in rows or columns.
-This affects the val- ues shown by stty. o finally, resize writes the shell command for setting the environ- ment variables to the standard output.
+This affects the val- ues shown by stty. o finally, resize generates shell commands for setting the environ- ment variables, and writes that to the standard output.

 For resize's output to take effect, resize must either be evaluated as part of the command line (usually done with a shell alias or function) or else redirected to a file which can then be read in.
 From the C shell (usually known as /bin/csh), the following alias could be defined in the user's .cshrc: % alias rs 'set noglob; eval `resize`' After resizing the window, the user would type: % rs Users of versions of the Bourne shell (usually known as /bin/sh) that don't have command functions will need to send the output to a tempo- rary file and then read it back in with the "." command: $ resize > /tmp/out $ . /tmp/out